 Red Velvet Cake is a chocolate cake that got popular during the great depression as people were trying to make use of their red dye.
 Food coloring and vinegar react together to make the vibrant red that we know and love about red velvet.

-Crinkle Cookies are those incredibly delicious, fudgy, chewy, chocolatey cookies that is covered in powered sugar.
+Crinkle Cookies are those incredibly delicious, fudgy, chewy, chocolatey cookies that are covered in powered sugar.
 When it’s baked it creates beautiful cracks in the sugar giving it the cookie’s name.
 Also, my FAVORITE kind of cookie.

 These Red Velvet Crinkle Cookies are less chocolatey than normal crinkle cookies.
 They have the subtle cocoa flavors mixed with pieces of (vegan) white chocolate chunks.